-The performance of systems and services proposed for high-accuracy positioning and ranging should be described unambiguously to enable users the identification of suitable solutions in relation to specific needs.
+The performance of systems and services proposed for high-accuracy positioning and ranging should be described unambiguously to enable the identification of suitable solutions in relation to specific needs.
 Furthermore, monitoring and evaluation of operational systems and services require the specification of suitable performance criteria as well as the provision of methods for their determination.
-Following sections give an overview about typical performance terms and describing parameter and provide guidance for their determination and scaling.
+The following sections give an overview of typical performance terms and describing parameters and provide guidance for their determination and scaling.

-Performance terms and parameter
+Description of performance terms and parameters

-This section gives an overview about performance terms and parameter, which are typically to be used to describe needed or achieved system or data performance:
+This section gives an overview of performance terms and parameters, which are typically used to describe required system or data performance:

-Accuracy, specified by the probability that the inaccuracy of data provided is smaller than the error threshold specified (e.g. horizontal position error should be below 10 m in 95% of all provided positions);
+Accuracy, specified by the probability that the data provided is within the specified error threshold (e.g. horizontal position error should be below 10 m in 95% of all provided positions);

-Actuality, specified as tolerable latency between data surveying (time point of measuring) and providing (time point of provision or indication).
-Requirements on actuality may be specified indirectly by the update rate, if it is assumed that the tolerable latency should be smaller than the inverse of update rate (e.g. age of corrections provided);
+Latency, specified as the maximum time delay between data surveying (time point of measuring) and providing (time point of provision or indication);

-Continuity, specified as probability that in a certain (short) time period the data provision is performed continously and meets the accuracy requirements;
+Continuity, specified as the probability that in a certain (short) time period the data provision is performed continuously and meets the accuracy requirements;

-Availability, specified as percentage of time that in a certain (long) time period the data provision is performed and meets the accuracy requirements;
+Availability, specified as the percentage of time that in a certain (long) time period the data provision is performed and meets the accuracy requirements;

-Update rate, specified either by the fixing intervall (time increment between data provided succesively) or sampling rate (inverse of time increment) to define the time resolition of data determined; and
+Update rate, specified by the fixing interval (time increment between data provided succesively) to define the time resolution of data determined; and

-Coverage, specified as specific area (e.g. geo-referenced parameter, coordinates) where high-accuracy positioning or ranging is needed and supported.
+Coverage, specified as specific area (e.g. geo-referenced parameters, co-ordinates) where high-accuracy positioning or ranging is required and supported.

-Typical performance parameters are typed in small caps.
+Further infomation regarding interdependencies of performance parameters are described in the Appendix.

-Integrity stands for the ability of a system to provide users with information within a specified time when the system should not be used for navigation [4].
-Therefore integrity adresses the demand on self-monitoring of performance of system operation and data provision.
-Requirements on integrity monitoring may be specified by:
+Integrity is defined as the ability of a system to provide users with information within a specified time when the system should not be used for navigation [4].
+Requirements for integrity monitoring performance parameters are specified by:

-Alert limit, specified as Threshold of Accuracy to differ between fulfilled requirements on data accuracy (usability of data is given) and unfilled requirements (unusability indicated by flag or alerts);
+Alert limit, specified as the Threshold to flag unfullfilled position accuracy requirements;

-Time to Alarm, specified as tolerated time delay between occurrence of intra-system errors resulting into non-fulfillment of accuracy requirements and the indication of such events at system output; and
+Time to Alarm, specified as the tolerated time delay between the occurrence of a significant error and its indication; and

-Integrity Risk, specified as probability for a certain (short) time period tolerating that a violation of accuracy requirements remains undetected.
+Integrity Risk, specified as the probability for a certain (short) time period that a violation of accuracy requirements remains undetected.

-The data output of a system may be extended by integrity data informing about the results of integrity monitoring.
-The result may be (a) an estimate of accuracy or (b) the result of evaluation, if a specific alert limit has been considered.
-In both cases it becomes necessary to formulate additional requirements on integrity data provided at system output taking into account the applied methods of integrity monitoring as well as the alert limits of interest.
+Additionally, extended integrity monitoring results (integrity data) may be provided.
+The results may be either an estimate of accuracy or the result of evaluation, if a specific alert limit has been considered.
+In both cases it becomes necessary to formulate additional requirements for integrity data provided at system output taking into account the applied methods of integrity monitoring as well as the alert limits of interest.
 This may be defined by the following terms:

-Trustworthiness, specified as probability for a certain (long) time period that the integrity data provided at output is correct in relation to the alert limit(s) considered;
+Trustworthiness, specified as the probability for a certain (long) time period that the integrity data provided at output is correct in relation to the alert limit(s) considered;

-Continuity (extended), specified as probability that in a certain (short) time period the data provision is performed continously and meets the accuracy and integrity requirements; and
+Continuity (extended), specified as the probability that in a certain (short) time period the data provision is performed continuously and meets the accuracy and integrity requirements; and

-Availability (extended), specified as percentage of time that in a certain (long) time period the data provision is performed and meets the accuracy and integrity requirements.
+Availability (extended), specified as the percentage of time that in a certain (long) time period the data provision is performed and meets the accuracy and integrity requirements.